-In my younger days I was a fan of the Quaker Chewy Granola Bar.
-I use to eat them all the time before I began to banish processed foods from the house.
-I wanted to find out how to make them myself.
-I tried out a few recipes - trying to get it right.
-It took some work but now I have come up with granola bars that way better than what came out of a box.
+In my younger days, I was a fan of the Quaker Chewy Granola Bar.
+I used to eat them all the time before I began cutting down on processed foods in the house.
+I wanted to learn how to make them myself, so I tried out a few recipes, trying to get it right.
+It took some work, but now I've come up with granola bars that are way better than what came out of a box — my whole family and my mother-in-law all agree!

 Ingredients